DETAILED ACTION

 Regarding claim 18, Lopez shows all of the instant apparatus and method as discussed above, but does not provide that the sidewall is locked in the reclined or upright position with a ‘push lock’ mechanism.
 Attention is turned to Chapman which teaches a similar bathing device for children, including a cross bar which is held within a locking recess via pushing, therefore constituting a ‘push lock’.
 See annotated figure below.
 It would have been obvious to have provided locking recesses like those of Chapman in the device of Lopez in order to more securely hold the sidewall and headrest in the desired position.

-Regarding claim 19, Lopez shows a bathtub, comprising a body and bathing basin sized effectively for bathing a young child (10), wherein the body comprises a bottom portion comprising a base (see annotated figure below, 14); and a set of opposing sidewalls (see annotated figure below) adjacent to the bottom portion; wherein at least one sidewall (12), an adjustable sidewall configured to extend between an upright and at least one inclined/reclined position with respect to the base (col. 2, ln.
-24-25), note that the upright position will be at the lowest protrusion, while the reclined position will be at any of the higher ones (see fig. 3); and a rear leg having a track profile defining resting portions (43/44) along which positions of a cross bar (24) and the sidewall is adjusted and locked (col. 2, ln.
+Regarding claim 19, Lopez shows a bathtub, comprising a body and bathing basin sized effectively for bathing a young child (10), wherein the body comprises a bottom portion comprising a base (see annotated figure above, 22); and a set of opposing sidewalls (see annotated figure below) adjacent to and integral with the bottom portion (see figure 1 and note that the lateral sidewalls are attached to the bottom while 12 is attached to 22 through 21 and thus an integral assembly is formed); wherein at least one sidewall (12) is an adjustable sidewall configured to extend between an upright and at least one inclined/reclined position with respect to the base (col. 2, ln.
+24-25).
+Note that the upright position will be at the lowest protrusion, while the reclined position will be at any of the higher ones (see fig. 3), and a rear leg having a track profile defining resting portions (43/44) along which positions of a cross bar (24) and the sidewall is adjusted and locked (col. 2, ln.
 38-43).

 Lopez does not provide that the sidewall is locked in the reclined or upright position with a ‘push lock’ mechanism.
 Attention is turned to Chapman which teaches a similar bathing device for children, including a cross bar which is held within a locking recess via pushing, therefore constituting a ‘push lock’.
 See annotated figure below.
 It would have been obvious to have provided locking recesses like those of Chapman in the device of Lopez in order to more securely hold the sidewall and headrest in the desired position.